SinghyTheDev/Android-Painter-App/README.md

 Welcome to the Android Painter App!
 This application provides users with a canvas to express their creativity by painting with different colors and brush sizes and shapes.
 Users can start with a blank canvas, or draw on images from their gallery.
 With a user-friendly interface and a range of features, this app makes digital painting easy and enjoyable.
 To draw on an image, navigate to the image on your files, and open with FingerPainter.

-This app follows professional standards, utilizing the Model-View-ViewModel (MVVM) architectural pattern and Data Binding to maintain a clean and efficient codebase.
+This app follows professional standards, utilizing the Model-View-ViewModel (MVVM) architectural pattern and Data Binding to maintain a clean and efficient source code.

 ## Features